-Shan Lu is an Associate Professor in the
+Shan Lu is a Professor in the

 Department of Computer Science at the University of Chicago.

 She received her Ph.D. at University of Illinois, Urbana-Champaign, in 2008.